Department of Mool Shastra

 SCHOLARLY ASSISTANCE HOW CAN HELP THE OTHER STUDENTS FOR PH.D.
 RESEARCH:

-Acharya passed from CUTS and after entrance test passed candidates are provided M. Phil course for 1.5 years.
+Acharya passed from CIHTS and after entrance test passed candidates are provided M. Phil course for 1.5 years.

-Also M.Phil passed from CUTS are provided direct admission in Ph.D. for 3 years course.
+Also M.Phil passed from CIHTS are provided direct admission in Ph.D. for 3 years course.

 Currently we have one student from our Sampradaya who is doing Ph.D.